 Why is hyaluronic acid a popular ingredient for injections (dermal fillers)?

 As hyaluronic acid is already a natural component of the skin, this type of injection or dermal filler used to reduce wrinkles and increase volume in the skin is typically well-tolerated, with little to no side effects.
 Additionally, if the effects of the filler are undesirable, they can easily be reversed through a professional injection of an enzyme called hyaluronidase, which helps dissolve hyaluronic acid.
 This is not the case for other types of fillers such as poly-L-lactic acid and calcium hydroxylapatite injections.
-Visit a professional to learn more, to find a professional near you visit the SkinCeuticals skincare professional locator.
+Visit a professional to learn more, to find a professional near you.
+Visit a professional to learn more, please consult the SkinCeuticals skincare professional.

 For more information on skincare ingredients, go to our Skincare Ingredients Dictionary.

 Hyaluronic acid is found in H.A.
 Intensifier | Hydrating B5 | Hydrating B5 Masque | Retexturing Activator